oceans404/zkevm-hardhat-demo/README.md

 `pragma solidity ^0.8.9;` => v0.8.9+commit.e5eed63a

-6. In your local repo folder, navigate to the file in the build-info folder. artifacts > build-info > superlongnumberfile.json.
-Save this file to format with prettier.
+6. In your local repo folder, navigate to the file in the build-info folder. artifacts > build-info > {superlongnumberfile}.json.
+Save this file to parse it with [Prettier](https://prettier.io/).
 Then find the input JSON object.
 It will look [something like this](https://docs.soliditylang.org/en/latest/using-the-compiler.html#input-description) `"input": {}`.
 Copy the input object value into a new file.
-Name and save this file anywhere.
-Mine is example-standard-input.json in the root folder so you can see the format.
+Name and save this file locally.
+I saved mine as [example-standard-input.json](example-standard-input.json) in the root folder so you can check out the format, but use your own file.

 7. Upload this file in the drag and drop "Standard Input JSON" file field.